Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/03-shell-introduction.md

 the prompt.
 When typing commands, either from these lessons or from other sources, do not type the prompt, only the commands that follow it.

-Let's find out where we are by running a command called `pwd` (which stands for "print working directory").
+Let's find out where we are by running a command called `pwd`(which stands for "print working directory").
-At any moment, our **current working directory** is our current default directory, i.e., the directory that the computer assumes we want to run commands in, unless we explicitly specify something else.
+At any moment, our **current working directory** is our current default directory, i.e., the directory that the computer assumes we want to run commands in,unless we explicitly specify something else.
-Here,
-the computer's response is `/home/csuser`, which is the top level directory within our cloud system:
+Here, the computer's response is `/home/csuser`, which is the top level directory within our cloud system:

 ~~~
 $ pwd